IJSComplexMatter/dtmm/doc/quickstart.rst

     For this to work you should not use the matplotlib figure inline option in your python development environment (e.g. Spyder, jupyterlab, notebook).
 Matpoltlib should be able to draw to a new figure widget for sliders to work.

-For more advanced image calculation, using windowing, reflection calculations, custom color matching functions please refer to the :ref:`Tutorial`
+For more advanced image calculation, using windowing, reflection calculations, custom color matching functions please refer to the :ref:`Tutorial`.

 Data IO
 -------